Spotted knapweed

 About This Species

-Spotted knapweed is a prolific seed producer, with individual plants producing up to 140,000 seeds per square metre.
+Spotted knapweed (Panicled knapweed) is a prolific seed producer, with individual plants producing up to 140,000 seeds per m2.
+This plant was unintentionally introduced from Europe and Asia.
 Seeds and plant fragments make their way into hay and the undercarriages of vehicles, allowing for new infestations over great distances.
 Both knapweeds spread by wind, livestock, and people, preferring open areas and well-drained soils where they establish in grasslands, open forests, and along roadsides.
 Spotted and Diffuse knapweed are able to spread over large areas because of a secret weapon — an ability to release a chemical that kills surrounding plants.
 They choke out desirable forage for livestock and wildlife and increase soil erosion.
+Spotted knapweed is designated as a Provincial Noxious Weed by the BC Weed Control Act, as well as a Regional Containment/Control species by the BC Provincial Priority Invasive Species List.

 How to Identify